becooq81/Parkour/README.md

 ## Functionalities
 - Custom keyboard appears upon a tap on the text field (Default keyboard is not triggered)
 - Upon a tap on 'Copy and Export' button, the cumulative coordinates touched by user are sent to parkour's official email
-- Upon a tap on the spacebar, the cumulative coordinates are sent to server (not set up yet)
+- Upon a tap on the spacebar, the cumulative coordinates are sent to server (server is not set up yet)
-- Non-alphabet keys (aka special keys) acquire significantly big (impossible values in context of keyboard coordinates) coordinates to signify their property as special keys
+- Control keys (Shift, Enter, Spacebar, Backspace, etc.) acquire significantly big (impossible values in context of keyboard coordinates) coordinates to signify their property as special keys

 ## Getting Started